-Comfortable meeting spaces — such as our three-story, living room atrium in the Michael Hooker Research Center — stimulate conversation, collaboration and creativity.
+Comfortable meeting spaces–such as our three-story Armfield Atrium in the Michael Hooker Research Center–stimulate conversation, collaboration and creativity.

-A 125,000 square foot, state-of-the-art, teaching and research building, the Center has transformed our School.
+A 125,000 square foot, state-of-the-art teaching and research building, the Center has transformed our school.
 It allows us to provide world-class instruction and unparalleled discovery on four floors.
-It houses laboratory researchers in nutrition, epidemiology, environmental sciences and engineering who investigate such issues as the relationship between nutrition and cancer and drinking water quality.
-Its three-floor atrium provides a dramatic space where students, faculty and staff gather informally all day long, and where formal, school-wide events take place.
+It houses laboratory researchers in nutrition, epidemiology and environmental sciences and engineering who investigate such issues as the relationship between nutrition, cancer and drinking water quality.
+Its three-floor atrium provides a dramatic space where students, faculty and staff gather informally all day long and where formal school-wide events take place.

 - Researching the link between nutrition and cancer risk

 - Examining the genetics of obesity

 - Exploring the connection between a person’s diet and viral infections

 - Protecting the safety and purity of air and drinking water